Interim Continuity of Operations Plan (COOP) OVERVIEW

 The Emergency Response Guide outlines the activation process for the Department’s Emergency Response.
 This activation process contains elements of the Department’s COOP Plan in the form of listing successors for all positions that oversee essential services and operations for the College.

-For all emergency incidents which, in the opinion of the Chief of College Police or his designee (ex. shift commander), exceeds facility-based response capabilities CCRI’s Emergency Response Plan will be activated.
+For all emergency incidents which, in the opinion of the Chief of Campus Police or his designee (ex. shift commander), exceeds facility-based response capabilities CCRI’s Emergency Response Plan will be activated.

 It is essential that all CCRI personnel responsible for emergency response understand that ICS is a management system that expands and contracts according to the circumstances of the emergency.
 In any given emergency incident, the highest ranking person at the scene of the emergency (the Incident Commander) has the responsibility and authority to summon the numbers and types of responders that he/she deems necessary to resolve the incident, and to assign and delegate personnel to assume responsibility to contain, isolate, and resolve the emergency.